We've launched new tax management features. Learn more

 2. How likely someone is to actually claim a rebate at different dollar amounts

-How (and why) rebates and discounts work
+Discount vs rebate: How (and why) they work

-Rebates benefit from some idiosyncrasies in human psychology: people overestimate the likelihood that they’ll claim a rebate.
+Rebates benefit from some idiosyncrasies in human psychology: people overestimate the likelihood that they’ll claim a rebate

 This tendency towards optimism means that consumers perceive rebate offers as more valuable than they are.
 And that’s the key for maximizing your promotions budget.